 - Thrive as a Business via Pay for Value Approaches

 This approach enables clinicians to become actively engaged in transformation that creates, promotes and sustains learning and improvement throughout health care.

-The Compass Practice Transformation Network (PTN) supported more than 7,000 and expanded quality improvement capacity in both primary and specialty care practices.
+The Compass PTN supported more than 7,000 and expanded quality improvement capacity in both primary and specialty care practices.
 Through TCPi, these clinicians shared clinical best practices and improved patient outcomes while reducing overall cost.